Women's history: Great Depression

 Oral history provides evidence for how housewives in a modern industrial city handled shortages of money and resources.
 Often they updated strategies their mothers used when they were growing up in poor families.
 Cheap foods were used, such as soups, beans and noodles.
-They purchased the cheapest cuts of meat—sometimes even horse meat—and recycled the Sunday roast into sandwiches and soups.
+They purchased the cheapest cuts of meat—sometimes horse meat—and recycled the Sunday roast into sandwiches and soups.
 They sewed and patched clothing, traded with their neighbors for outgrown items, and made do with colder homes.
 New furniture and appliances were postponed until better days.
 Many women also worked outside the home, or took boarders, did laundry for trade or cash, and did sewing for neighbors in exchange for something they could offer.
 Extended families used mutual aid—extra food, spare rooms, repair-work, cash loans—to help cousins and in-laws.

 In Japan, official government policy was deflationary and the opposite of Keynesian spending.
 Consequently, the government launched a nationwide campaign to induce households to reduce their consumption, focusing attention on spending by housewives.

 In Germany, the government tried to reshape private household consumption under the Four-Year Plan of 1936 to achieve German economic self-sufficiency.
 The Nazi women's organizations, other propaganda agencies and the authorities all attempted to shape such consumption as economic self-sufficiency was needed to prepare for and to sustain the coming war.
 Using traditional values of thrift and healthy living, the organizations, propaganda agencies and authorities employed slogans that called up traditional values of thrift and healthy living.
 However, these efforts were only partly successful in changing the behavior of housewives.